Gif-Comic-DSL/SolarSystemRuntimeAnalysis/README.md

 Definitely a tricky thing that once you add thje `-cp` option `javac` stops looking in the current directory for classes!

+To then run the modified compiled program:
+`java -cp ./modified_out ui.Main`

 ## Building/Compiling